icyphox/site/pages/about.md

 I'm also on IRC @ Freenode and Rizon, usually as `icy` / `icyphox`.

-If you're interested in **hiring me** -- here's my [résumé](https://x@icyphox.sh/resume.pdf).
+If you're interested in **hiring me**---here's my [résumé](https://x@icyphox.sh/resume.pdf).

 ## This site

-This site is built using a small static site generator written by me -- [vite](https://github.com/icyphox/vite).
+This site is built using a small static site generator written by me--- [vite](https://github.com/icyphox/vite).
 The source for this website is [here](https://github.com/icyphox/site).
 Built and served using Netlify.